Examination of Research Degrees: Procedural Guidance

 Organising the viva

-As the internal examiner you are responsible for arranging the viva in terms of scheduling and venue booking.
-You are expected to liaise with the candidate/lead supervisor, the external examiner and the independent chair to find a suitable time and date.
+As the independent chair, you are responsible for arranging the viva.
+The viva should take place within three months of the candidate’s submission.
+You are expected to liaise with the candidate, the external examiner and the internal examiner to find a suitable time and date.
 The logistics may be delegated to administrative colleagues where appropriate.

-Once the viva date has been agreed please inform Academic Registry via Student Programmes Team giving details of the date, time and venue.
+Once the viva date has been agreed please inform Student Administration via studentprogrammes@stir.ac.uk giving details of the date, time and venue.

 The examination and reports